chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

 ## Aggregate values look slightly off

 Check `[[LoopFrequency]] seconds`.
-It is the weight given to each loop packet in the accumulators, so a wrong value skews time-weighted aggregates (averages, windrose time bins).
-It must match your device's actual loop cadence — `2.0` for Davis Vantage Pro 2 and RainWise CC3000.
+It is the weight given to each live loop packet in the accumulators, and the only weight that comes from your configuration — everything seeded from the database at startup carries the archive's own weights.
+A wrong value therefore skews time-weighted aggregates, and it does so in a particular pattern worth recognising: an average is off only while the period still holds both seeded and live data, so it corrects itself when the period rolls over, whereas `windrun` and the windrose time and distance bins scale with the error and stay wrong.
+Minima and maxima are never affected.  `2.0` is right for a Davis Vantage; if your driver polls on a schedule you set, use that interval.
+See [`[[LoopFrequency]]`](configuration.html#loopfrequency).

 ## My driver acts strangely with loopdata